mkorangestripe/linux/linux-notes/README.md

 ### Find examples

-Browse the Markdown files here or use 'git grep' to quickly find examples, finds examples in multiple contexts, and find which files contain the command.
+Browse the Markdown files here or use 'git grep' to quickly find examples, finds examples in multiple contexts, or find which files contain the command examples.
 ```shell script
 git grep -w df  # show examples of the df command